weberdak/hybrid-method/README.md

 bash hybrid_fold.sh
 ```

 Ready-to-run examples are included in this repository: [sln_local.tar.xz](examples/sln/sln_local.tar.xz) (local PC) and [sln_slurm.tar.xz](examples/sln/sln_slurm.tar.xz) (remote CPU cluster using the SLURM scheduler).
+Examples for using RepelPot instead of EEFx are also included: [sln_local_repelPot.tar.xz](examples/sln/sln_local_repelPot.tar.xz) and [sln_slurm_repelPot.tar.xz](examples/sln/sln_slurm_repelPot.tar.xz).
 Running calculations through shell script avoids having to edit the hybrid.py program each time, which requires a good understanding of both XPLOR-NIH and Python scripting.
 This generic method is a good starting point to solving the structure and topology of simple single-pass helical membrane proteins.
 However, if more complicated systems are to be solved, such as multi-pass proteins, beta-barrels and oligomers, the hybrid.py and BASH scripts will have to be developed further to handle additional restraint types.